 Certain measures may be in force as soon as the Bill becomes law

 The Bill is likely to receive Royal Assent in 2025.
-Once it gains assent, it will become official law very soon after or will be a given a determined date for the future.
+Once it gains assent, it will become law and some measures will come into effect soon after.

 Currently, this includes: